-- 15.10.1 Each unit member is entitled to a leave of absence, not to exceed five (5) days on account of the death of any member of his/her immediate family.
+15.10.1 Each unit member is entitled to a leave of absence, not to exceed five (5) days on account of the death of any member of his/her immediate family.
 Immediate family, as used in this policy, means the mother, father, grandmother, grandfather, or a grandchild of the unit member or of the spouse of the unit member, and the spouse, son, son-in-law, daughter, daughter-in-law, brother or sister of the unit member, domestic partner, or any relative living in the immediate household of the unit member.
 Such days need not be taken in consecutive order.

-15.10.2 Immediate family means: (a) the mother, father, grandmother, grandfather, or a grandchild of the unit member or of the spouse or domestic partner of the unit members; (b) the spouse, domestic partner son son-in-law daughter daughter-in-law brother or - or domestic partner of the unit members; (b) the spouse, domestic partner, son, son-in-law, daughter, daughter-in-law, brother or sister of the unit member; or (c) any relative living in the immediate household of the unit member. - 15.10.3 Any absence for a death within the immediate family of a unit member shall be charged against this policy.
+15.10.2 Immediate family means: (a) the mother, father, grandmother, grandfather, or a grandchild of the unit member or of the spouse or domestic partner of the unit members; (b) the spouse, domestic partner, son, son-in-law, daughter, daughter-in-law, brother or sister of the unit member; or (c) any relative living in the immediate household of the unit member.

+Any absence for a death within the immediate family of a unit member shall be charged against this policy.
 Additional bereavement leave may be allowed under Section 15.4 (Personal Necessity Leave).